myildirim6198/ESP32-S3-Remote-Controller/README.md

 ```
 python -m espefuse --chip esp32-s3 --port COM3 set_flash_voltage 3.3V
 ```
-It is recommended to power reset the device to apply the vdd_ddio changes.
+It is recommended to power reset the device to apply the vdd_sdio changes.

 - You can also erase the flash by writing following line
 ```